elythron/PS3-Dec-GUI/README.md

 A Insterface for PS3 ROM Redcrtpyion.

-Decryptor can be found in this Site https://www.romhacking.net/utilities/1456/ or compiled from https://github.com/al3xtjames/PS3Dec
+The decryption tool can be downloaded from [this site](https://www.romhacking.net/utilities/1456/) or compiled from https://github.com/al3xtjames/PS3Dec